antonytuff/antonytuff.github.io/content/about/about.md

  Always keen to learn new things, security research, mentorship, and share the knowledge with others.

- hacking my way to success =🥷🥷)
+Lover of all things malware analysis,Red Teaming, DFIR & Mobile Security

- Developer by day, Ninja by night.
+ hacking my way to success Ninja by night. =🥷🥷)